aidyp/adp/content/post/mapping-music.md

 ## mapping music
 {{< spotify "7G6oI8xoGa62LGvE2xjtfP">}}
 During lockdown, like you, I've listened to *a lot* of music.
-I've listened to so much music that I've found myself thinking about how to think about the ways I listen to music.
+I've listened to so much music that I've found myself thinking about how to think about the ways to listen to music.

 ### oh man you're gonna *love* this next track